appbaseio/abc/docs/appbase/import.md

 "https://USER:PASS@scalr.api.appbase.io/APPNAME"
 ```

-Instead of that, you could also use your admin API key.
+Instead of using your user-name and password, you could also use your admin API key.

 ```
 "https://admin-API-key@scalr.api.appbase.io/APPNAME"